-Craft3 has applied for and received allocations of NMTCs within the meaning of the Internal Revenue Code.
+Craft3 has applied for and received allocations of NMTCs within the meaning of the IRC.
 These credits can be offered to certain investors for the purpose of stimulating increased investment and economic growth in low-income communities.

 Craft3 is related to a series of LLCs that are used to take advantage of the NMTCs.
 In some cases, NMTC program periods expire and Craft3 obtains 100% control of the LLCs (included in the consolidated financial results or the entities were dissolved at the end of the NMTC period).
-In other cases, Craft3 owns 0.01% of each of these entities, and they are accounted for at cost and totaled \$5,000 as of December 31, 2023 and 2022.
-Craft3 earns management and loan servicing fees from the NMTCs which totaled \$507,536 for the year ended December 31, 2023, and \$507,536 for the year ended December 31, 2022.
+In other cases, Craft3 owns 0.01% of each of these entities, and they are accounted for at cost and totaled \$5,000 as of December 31, 2024 and 2023.
+Craft3 earns management and loan servicing fees from the NMTCs which totaled \$507,536 for each of the years ended December 31, 2024 and 2023.